Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 }
 ```
+## BMS Bot
+This class will contain methods that allow the bot to interact with the users and moderator

 **Fields**

   **-botName**: Display name for the bot and how users and other members of the platform will recognize and refer to the bot